dr-aryone/fortdox/README.md

 Run database migrations in `fortdox/server`
 > sequelize db:migrate

-# Build the Project into a Runnable Application
-Build the application in `fortdox/app`
-> electron-packager . --overwrite --platform=darwin --arch=x64 --out=release-build;

 # Developers
 ## Debugging
 Debugging is done on the client through the Developer Tools (`cmd + alt + I` on Mac) in the Electron window.
 Simply insert a debugger statement `debugger;` to trigger the developer mode.
 React and Redux developer tools should be visible as tabs if they are correctly installed.